Powerlifting: Events

 In a powerlifting competition, sometimes referred to as standard competition, there are three events: bench press, squat and deadlift.
 Placing is achieved via combined total.
 Some variations of this are found at some meets such as "push-pull only" meets where lifters only compete in the bench press and deadlift, with the bench press coming first and the deadlift after.
-Single lift meets (or full meets) are often held, sometimes alongside a normal 3-lift event.
-This is most common in the bench press.
+Single lift meets are often held for the bench press and the deadlift.

 At a meet, the events will follow in order: squat, then bench press, and the deadlift will be the final lift of the meet.
-If the federation also has an event for strict curls, this will normally occur before the squat event.

-There are also, though very rarely, endurance meets (or "for repetitions" meets) where lifters compete in number of repetitions of exercise with the same weight (most often bench press and most often the weight is equal to lifter's weight).
-WDFPF held such competitions.

 Rules

 Squat

 There are two types depending on equipment used: conventional stand and monolift stand.
-In case of the former lift is called walked out squat and in case of the latter lift is called monolift squat.
-Most powerlifting federations allow for monolift squats.
-The ones that do not are the IPF, IPL and the WDFPF.

-The lift starts with the lifter standing erect and the bar loaded with weights resting on the lifter's shoulders.
-At the referee's command the lift begins.
-The lifter creates a break in the hips, bends their knees and drops into a squatting position with the hip crease (the top surface of the leg at the hip crease) below the top of the knee.
-The lifter then returns to an erect position.
-At the referee's command the bar is returned to the rack and the lift is completed.
+The squat starts with the lifter standing erect and the bar loaded with weights resting on the lifter's shoulders or traps.
+A high bar and low bar position can be used.
+At the referee's command, the squat begins.
+The lifter creates a break in the hips, bends their knees and drops into a squatting position.
+The lifter then ascends back to an erect position.
+At the referee's command, the bar is returned to the rack and the lift is completed.

 After removing the bar from the racks while facing the front of the platform, the lifter may move forward or backward to establish the lifting position.
-The top of the bar not more than 3 cm below the top of the anterior deltoids.
 The bar shall be held horizontally across the shoulders with the hands and/or fingers gripping the bar, and the feet flat upon the platform with the knees locked.

-The lifter shall wait in this position for the head referee's signal.
-The signal will be given as soon as the lifter is set and demonstrates control with the bar properly positioned.
-The head referee's signal shall consist of a downward movement of the arm and audible command "Squat".
+The lifter shall wait in this position for the head referee's signal to rack the weights.